-Fortunately, you can go online for a completely new way to mail out custom holiday cards — and it doesn't require you to buy a single stamp.
+Fortunately, you can go online for a completely new way to mail out custom holiday cards.

 Mail cards to your whole list

 Shutterfly is our favorite holiday card mailing service.
 You may know Shutterfly for its custom photo gifts, but the company also prints custom cards for every occasion.
 You'll find lots of design options, including postcard-style cards and folded cards in a range of styles.
 Upload family photos and customize the text for a greeting card that's your unique creation.
 We particularly like the pop-out photo cards; like their name suggests, they let recipients pop out the photo to display all year long.

 Shutterfly mails your cards directly to your recipients, though the mailing option is not available for photo paper card and note cards.
 You'll have no envelopes to address or stamps to lick.
-If you import your holiday card list from Excel, Outlook or your iPhone, among others, meaning you don't even have to type in mailing addresses to get your cards to their destination.
+If you import your holiday card list from Excel or Outlook (among others), you won't even have to type in mailing addresses to get your cards to their destination.

 Pricing varies depending on the card you select, the design elements you want and how many cards you're buying.
-Card designs start at $0.40 per card (if you buy hundreds of cards), but expect to spend closer to $2 to $3 per card, plus an extra 99 cents to send them domestically ($1.49 internationally).
-That price is more expensive than store-bought greeting cards, but saves you the trouble of running to the post office.
+Card designs start at $0.40 per card (if you buy hundreds of cards), but expect to spend closer to $2 to $3 per card plus an extra $1.02 to send them domestically ($1.70 internationally).
+That's more expensive than store-bought greeting cards, but it saves you the trouble of running to the post office.